 BLACK FLAG: Start Finish and Station Four

-SOUND CONTROL: .
+SOUND CONTROL: Sound readings are not being taken for this event.

 HARDSHIP LAP: Hardship laps will be available for a limited number of cars between sessions, time and schedule permitting.
 A hardship lap is defined as a single lap from pit out to pit in.
 Any driver requesting a hardship lap must do so from the Race Director and/or Stewards of the Course.